-Definition for babel (2 of 2)
+Other definitions for Babel (2 of 2)

-OTHER WORDS FROM BabelBa·bel·ic [bey-bel-ik, ba-] /beɪˈbɛl ɪk, bæ-/, adjective
+- Ba·bel·ic [bey-bel-ik, ba-], /beɪˈbɛl ɪk, bæ-/, adjective

-Gowan, Donald E. From Eden to Babel: A Commentary on the Book of Genesis 1-11.The Backstory of ‘Noah’ Is Full of Giants, Horny Angels, and a Grieving God | Tim Townsend | March 28, 2014 |DAILY BEAST
+Gowan, Donald E. From Eden to Babel: A Commentary on the Book of Genesis 1-11.The Backstory of ‘Noah’ Is Full of Giants, Horny Angels, and a Grieving God | Tim Townsend | March 28, 2014 | THE DAILY BEAST

-Mumford Sons taking 'a considerable amount of time off' after 'Babel' tour.Emmy Awards Score Ratings High, Jon Hamm May Undergo Surgery | Culture Team | September 23, 2013 |DAILY BEAST
+Mumford Sons taking 'a considerable amount of time off' after 'Babel' tour.Emmy Awards Score Ratings High, Jon Hamm May Undergo Surgery | Culture Team | September 23, 2013 | THE DAILY BEAST

-We watch Babel beaten, just before his death, in “Lubyanka Prison, Moscow, 1940.”Intriguing, Humorous, Even Poetic: Peter Orner’s New Story Collection | Joseph Peschel | August 13, 2013 |DAILY BEAST
+We watch Babel beaten, just before his death, in “Lubyanka Prison, Moscow, 1940.”Intriguing, Humorous, Even Poetic: Peter Orner’s New Story Collection | Joseph Peschel | August 13, 2013 | THE DAILY BEAST

 Guillermo Arriaga (Babel, 21 Grams, The Burning Plain) employs a nonlinear style.

-British Dictionary definitions for babel (1 of 2)
+British Dictionary definitions for Babel (1 of 2)